 One of the most important things about the AIP diet is having delicious food to eat.
 If you’re struggling to get food on the table that you can eat, you are more likely to give up on the diet and giving up doesn't help you!

 Want to see my favorite Paleo cookbooks instead?
-Check this post out.

 Why I Use AIP Cookbooks

-One thing I did differently this last time around on the AIP protocol is that I’ve used a lot more cookbooks.
+One thing I did differently this last time around on the AIP Diet is that I’ve used a lot more cookbooks.
 I don’t always use cookbooks, simply because I have plenty of ideas for food in my head or because there are a million ideas online.

 This time though, I’ve enjoyed using several AIP cookbooks.
 The reason I’m using them is that it’s been easier for me this time to flip through these AIP cookbooks and look at the photos to decide what to make.